 Our website contains links to other websites belonging to third parties and we sometimes choose to participate in social networking sites including but not limited to Facebook, Twitter, YouTube, Instagram and LinkedIn.
 We may include content from sites such as these on our websites but we do not have any control over the privacy practices of these other sites.

-It is your choice the type of communications and information you receive about our charity.
-You can change your mind at any time by contacting our Supporter Care Officer at The Mission to Seafarers, St Michael Paternoster Royal, College Hill, London EC4R 2RL or on 0207 246 2930 or e-mail email@example.com.
+The type of communications and information you receive about our charity is your choice.
+You can change your mind at any time by contacting our Supporter Care Officer at The Mission to Seafarers, 1st Floor, 6 Bath Place, Rivington Street, London EC2A 3JE or on 0207 246 2930 or e-mail [email protected].